-A heart attack can occur in any state, whether a person is awake or asleep, and is most likely to happen when:
+A heart attack, silent or not, can occur whether a person is awake or asleep, and is most likely during:

 You Can Also Read: 4 Sources of Protein for Vegetarians